great-expectations/great_expectations/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 ### 1. Use the CLI to begin the interactive process of creating Expectations

 The ``--interactive`` mode denotes the fact that you are interacting with your data.
-In other words, you have access to a data source and can specify a Batch of data to be used to create Expectations against.  ``--manual`` mode (please see [How to create and edit Expectations based on domain knowledge, without inspecting data directly](./how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md)) still allows you to create expectations (e.g., if you already know enough about your data, such as the various columns in a database table), but you will not be able to run validations, until you specify a Batch of data, which can be done at a later point; in fact, you can switch back and forth between the interactive and manual modes, and all your expectations will be intact.
+In other words, you have access to a <TechnicalTag tag="datasource" text="Datasource" /> and can specify a <TechnicalTag tag="batch" text="Batch" /> of data to be used to create <TechnicalTag tag="expectation" text="Expectations" /> against.  ``--manual`` mode (please see [How to create and edit Expectations based on domain knowledge, without inspecting data directly](./how_to_create_and_edit_expectations_based_on_domain_knowledge_without_inspecting_data_directly.md)) still allows you to create Expectations (e.g., if you already know enough about your data, such as the various columns in a database table), but you will not be able to <TechnicalTag tag="validation" text="Validate" /> data until you specify a Batch of data, which can be done at a later point; in fact, you can switch back and forth between the interactive and manual modes, and all your Expectations will be intact.

 Run this command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory: